StarKRE22/Atomic/Docs/BestPractices/RequestsVsActions.md

 ```

 ### 2. Target Following Using Requests

-In this example, a `AIFollowBehaviour` triggers a movement request, which is later processed by `MoveBehaviour`:
+An AI system can produce a movement request, which is later processed by `MoveBehaviour`:

 ```csharp
 // AIFollowBehaviour produces the request